The Firm With A Fresh Perspective

 • How can I get my driver’s license back after a DWI conviction?

 After a DWI conviction, you may be required to attend alcohol education classes, pay fines, and meet other requirements to reinstate your driver’s license.
 Depending on the circumstances of your case, you might also need to install an ignition interlock device.
-The process for license reinstatement varies, so it is important to consult with an attorney to understand your specific situation.
+The process for license reinstatement varies, so it is important to consult with a DUI attorney in Round Rock to understand your specific situation.

 • Will a DWI affect my immigration status?